endymion/Anthus/_pages/index.markdown

   - image_path: /assets/images/expert-serverless-devops-operators.png
     alt: "Managed Service Providers for Serverless AI Workloads"
     title: "Reliable Operations"
-    excerpt: 'We transform the traditional development model by not just building your digital assets, but running them for you—responsibly, reliably, and affordably.
-With a foundation in strong DevOps practices enhanced by serverless technology and artificial intelligence, we go beyond mere development.
-We are your long-term partners in this digital journey, ensuring continuous operation and maintenance of the ITSM components, cloud APIs, web and mobile applications we craft.
+    excerpt: 'We transform the traditional development model by not just building your digital assets, but running them for you -- <mark>responsibly, reliably, and affordably</mark>.
+With a foundation in strong DevOps practices enhanced by <mark>serverless technology and artificial intelligence</mark>, we go beyond mere development.
+We are your long-term partners in this digital journey, ensuring <mark>continuous operation and maintenance</mark> of the ITSM components, cloud APIs, web and mobile applications we craft.
 This partnership allows you to focus solely on propelling your business forward.'
     url: "/about"
     btn_label: "Sleep Better"
     btn_class: "btn--primary"